 z.
 Compare the data reported on the Federal Funding Allocation Statistics Form to data from the prior report year and calculate the percentage change from the prior year to the current year.
-For actual VRM, PMT or OE data that have increased or decreased by more than 10 percent, or FG DRM data that have increased or decreased.
-Interview transit agency management regarding the specifics of operations that led to the increases or decreases in the data relative to the prior reporting period.
+For actual VRM, PMT or OE data that have increased or decreased by more than 10 percent, or FG DRM data that have increased or decreased by more than 10 percent, or FG DRM data that have increased or decreased or decreased in the prior reporting the specifics of operations that led to the increases or decreases in the data relative to the prior reporting period.